 When you own a restaurant, your job description is endless.
-You're a server, busser, chef, accountant, host, sales rep, buyer, bookkeeper, groundskeeper—even a dishwasher if the person you just hired doesn’t show up for her Friday night shift.
-But while restaurant owners are responsible for many and all areas of operation, you should focus on three of them every day.
+You're a server, busser, chef, accountant, host, sales rep, buyer, bookkeeper, groundskeeper, and maybe even the dishwasher if the person you just hired doesn’t show up for the Friday night shift.
+But while restaurant owners are responsible for the entire operation, there are just three you should focus on every day.

-Even a small restaurant can have a diverse staff with many different types of personalities and they all have to work together under one roof—and in one kitchen.
-Managing the front of the house and the back of the house, smoothing out conflicts, and dealing with all the other issues that arise with your restaurant staff is not always easy.
+A restaurant staff consists of a diverse group of people working together under one roof and in one kitchen.
+Managing the front of the house and the back of the house, smoothing out conflicts, and dealing with all the other issues that arise is not easy.

 Learn to communicate your expectations clearly to your staff and set ground rules and disciplinary actions.
-It's not fun, but sometimes it's necessary and it will help keep day-to-day life at your restaurant running more smoothly.
+It's not fun, but sometimes it's necessary and it will help your restaurant run more smoothly.

-An employee manual can be very helpful for new staff learning the ropes of your restaurant.
-It should cover areas such as job descriptions, restaurant policies, dress code, and code of conduct.
+An employee manual can be helpful for new staff just learning the ropes.
+It should include detailed job descriptions, restaurant policies, dress code, and the code of conduct.

-Hiring a bookkeeper, even one who comes in just once or twice a week, can help reduce your workload and ensure that your restaurant is in the black.
-And even if numbers aren’t your strong point, you should always know what’s going on with your books.
+But even if numbers aren’t your strong point, you should always know what’s going on with the books.
 Ask for a daily or weekly review from your bookkeeper.
-Know what checks are being written and to whom.
+Know what checks are being written, for how much, and to whom.

-Promoting your restaurant as the best value for customers is important.
-Value doesn’t necessarily mean it's the cheapest but rather that your customers feel like their meal at your establishment was money well spent.
+Promoting your restaurant as the best value for its customers is important.
+Value doesn’t mean it's the cheapest but rather that your customers feel that a meal at your establishment is always money well spent.